CHARTER OF THE ASSOCIATION FOR EVALUATION AND ACCREDITATION OF ENGINEERING PROGRAMS

 ARTICLE 16 Auditing Board

-- The meeting quorum for the Auditing Board consists of two members.
+- The meeting quorum for the Auditing Board is two members.

 - The powers and duties of the Auditing Board are as follows:

-- Submitting inspection results to the General Assembly as a report signed by
+- Submitting audit results to the General Assembly as a report signed by all members.